-Join Christopher Matthew Spencer for an in-depth discussion in this video Defining the sales process, part of Sales Skills Fundamentals.
+Join Christopher Matthew Spencer for an in-depth discussion in this video Defining the sales process, part of Learning Sales Skills.

 The essentials of a typical sales process include at least eight stages.
 These are the initial contact, which is also known as prospecting.
 Planning out the sale, which includes developing your plans for presentation materials.
 Approaching the prospect, which might be by email, by phone, or in person. assessing their needs by analyzing the information you've acquired during the approach.
 Making a presentation based upon your collection of information about their needs.
 Then listening to objections and then responding to them without sounding, or acting defensive.
 Then commitment from the person who now becomes the buyer, and finally, follow-up or post-sales support, which also means an emphasis on customer retention.